vadimdubka/Bookmaker/README.md

 # Bookmaker Online

-//TODO поменять настойки доступа к БД
-To create DB connection:
+To create DB connection and fill DB with data:
 1. Change database access properties for your database server in src/main/resources/database.properties file.
-2. Create schema named "jauction" in your database server.
+2. Create schema named "bookmaker" using info/create_scrypt.sql.
-3. Import table with data in schema named "jauction" with help of info/jauction.sql file.
+3. Import table with data in schema named "bookmaker" with help of info/insert_scrypt.sql file.